Shipping a Pet Overseas from the United States

 If assigned to an EU or non-EU country that requires an ISO microchip, it is important to determine if your veterinary clinic carries ISO-compliant microchips known as ISO microchip standards 11784 and 11785.
 EU transponders do NOT read non-ISO microchips.
 Microchips should always be implanted prior to administering the required rabies booster.

-If your veterinary clinic does not carry ISO microchips, you may purchase one from the Pet Travel Store (877-241-0184) and bring it to your vet for insertion.
-You can also order the Eurochip by Avid, which is ISO standard 11785 compliant from Countryside Pet Supply (1-800-313-5737).
-The Crystal Tag chip also meets ISO standards 11784 and 11785.
+If your veterinary clinic does not carry ISO microchips, you may purchase one from the and bring it to your vet for insertion.
+Check with your local pet store or any online retailer that offers specifically ISO standard 11784 and 11785-compliant microchips.

 Pet owners should first visit the U.S. Department of Agriculture – Animal and Plant Inspection Service (USDA-APHIS) website to review country requirements for pet arrival.
 Pet certification requirements vary from country to country.
-Some countries simply require the veterinarian who examines your pet to be licensed in the state of origin, and no USDA endorsement of the veterinarian’s examination statement is required.
-Some countries will accept a standard letterhead health certificate and rabies certificate issued by a licensed veterinarian and endorsed by the USDA.
-However, other countries may require that your pet be checked by a federally-accredited veterinarian and that a United States Interstate and International Certificate for Health Examination for Small Animals (7001 USDA-APHIS Form) be issued by that veterinarian and endorsed by the USDA.
+A few countries simply require the veterinarian who examines your pet to be licensed in the state of origin, and no USDA endorsement of the veterinarian’s examination statement is required.
+However, most countries require that your pet be checked by a federally-accredited veterinarian and that a United States Interstate and International Certificate for Health Examination for Small Animals (7001 USDA-APHIS Form) be issued by that veterinarian and endorsed by the USDA.
 Check the airline you will be using for your pet.
 There have been cases where a country does not require a certification, but a particular airline does.
 There is a USDA endorsement fee per certificate for cats and dogs.
-Note: More than one dog or cat may be on a certificate.
-For other animals, call the USDA at the numbers below.

 Authentication of the USDA Certificate